 For example, you might want to look into the lessor’s customer service reputation.
 You don’t want to deal with a company that’s impossible to get help from when something breaks.
 Also, consider the lessor's payment system to make sure payments are easy to make.

-How to Write an Equipment Lease Rental Agreement
+7 Steps to Write an Equipment Lease Agreement:

 Writing a lease agreement can be complicated.
 Work with a legal professional to make sure everything is written down properly, but you can use these steps as a guide.